 NASA shows off more early release photos from James Webb Space Telescope

-After a presidential reveal Monday, NASA unveiled more spectacular "first light" pictures from the James Webb Space Telescope on Tuesday, showcasing interacting galaxies, the death throes of a slowly dying star and a stellar nursery where massive young suns are being born.
+Greenbelt, Maryland - After a presidential reveal Monday, NASA unveiled more spectacular "first light" pictures from the James Webb Space Telescope on Tuesday, showcasing interacting galaxies, the death throes of a slowly dying star and a stellar nursery where massive young suns are being born and blazing light sculpts vast clouds of gas and dust.

-Agency officials also released a spectrum captured by one of Webb's instruments that breaks down light carrying the chemical fingerprints of elements in the atmosphere of an exoplanet orbiting a star 1,150 light years away.
+Warmed up by cheerleaders chanting "J-W-S-T, J-W-S-T," NASA Administrator Bill Nelson, senior agency managers and a throng of enthusiastic Webb engineers and scientists looked on at the Goddard Space Flight Center in Greenbelt, Maryland, as the new images were released, one at a time.

+"In the words of the famous Carl Sagan, 'Somewhere, something incredible is waiting to be known,'" Nelson said.
+"I think those words are becoming reality."

+No one is promising any such achievements from Webb, but the ability to analyze exoplanet atmospheres with the world's most powerful infrared telescope is a major step in that direction.

-"Every image is a new discovery, and each will give humanity a view of the universe that we've never seen before," said NASA Administrator Bill Nelson.
+"Every image is a new discovery, and each will give humanity a view of the universe that we've never seen before," Nelson said.

+Next up was a stunning view of the Southern Ring Nebula, a half-light-year-wide cloud of expanding gas and debris thrown off by a central star nearing the end of its life as its core runs out of nuclear fuel.

+Again, the additional detail was obvious when compared to shots of the same nebula by the Hubble Space Telescope.

 Looking farther back in space and time than ever before, to within a few hundred million years of the moment the universe exploded into being 13.8 billion years ago, the image represents "a new window into the history of our universe," Mr. Biden said.

-In the six months since launch, scientists and engineers deployed and precisely aligned the 18 segments making up its 21.3-foot-wide mirror, unfurled a giant sunshade to help cool the optics to within a few degrees of absolute zero and carefully checked out and calibrated the observatory's four instruments.
+In the weeks and months since launch, scientists and engineers deployed and precisely aligned the 18 segments making up Webb's 21.3-foot-wide mirror, unfurled a giant sunshade to help cool the optics to within a few degrees of absolute zero and carefully checked out and calibrated the observatory's four instruments.

+"I am so thrilled, and so relieved," said John Mather, a Nobel Prize winner and senior scientist on the Webb project.
+"This was so hard, and it took so long.
+It's just impossible to convey how hard it really was.
+We risked so much to say we're going to go do this, and it's so near impossible.
+But we did it."

-Unlike the iconic Hubble Space Telescope, which mostly observes light in the visible part of the spectrum, Webb is optimized to study longer-wavelength infrared radiation, allowing it to capture light from the dawn of the universe that's been stretched out by the expansion of space itself over the past 13.8 billion years.
+Unlike the iconic Hubble, which mostly observes light in the visible part of the spectrum, Webb is optimized to study longer-wavelength infrared radiation, allowing it to capture light from the dawn of the universe that's been stretched out by the expansion of space itself over the past 13.8 billion years.

 Capturing light from the first generation of stars and galaxies in the process of forming in the aftermath of the Big Bang is one of Webb's primary objectives.